Monday, May 22, 2017

 like she's a trained seal, ..."

 Addie mentions later on in a poem titled, "It Takes Me Back" how she met prolife picketers outside the abortion clinic and that murder was spelled with two "d's once again suggesting those who support the prolife side of this issue are just plain stupid.
+This aspect of the novel is very off-putting, showing a very dishonest treatment of the issue and in fact parroting the trope commonly used by the media in representing those who genuinely oppose abortion and see it as a human rights issue.

 After listing off a number of different nun's orders, Addie mentions how one of the nuns from the order that founded Immaculate Heart Academy, the Servants of Our Blessed Mother, made Liz Morley carry heavy textbooks upstairs when she was six months pregnant, perpetuating the myth of that all Catholic nuns are just nasty.
+Yet another stereotype perpetuated by this author.

 In the poem "The Church Responds", Addie refuses to accept that the Catholic Church responds to those dealing with the aftermath of abortion with compassion.
-She cuts off Allison remarks about post-abortive healing and facing what as happened in the abortion.
+She cuts off Allison's remarks about post-abortive healing and Addie confronting what happened in the abortion.
 Allison mentions the various rituals women use to help them heal from their abortions such as writing a letter or holding a funeral.
 Addie does write a letter to her unborn baby in the poem, "Dear You" in which she expresses not her sorrow at the abortion, but tells the child she would not force her/him to write a letter like this.
 Interestingly Addie's writes,

 "Whatever you would have looked like,